singer-yang/setup_your_server/README.md

 # setup_your_server

-This code can help you fast setup a linux server for deep learning, for example, an AWS machine.
+This guide will assist you in quickly setting up a Linux server for deep learning tasks.

-Think about you got a new server (for exampl, a AWS machine) and you want to run deep learning experiments.
-You will first need to install cuda and create an anaconda enviroment.
-This script will help you make things easier!
-Just follow the command and you will settle up!
+Suppose you have a new server (for instance, an AWS machine) and you aim to run deep learning experiments.
+The first steps involve installing CUDA and setting up an Anaconda environment.
+This script simplifies the process!
+Just follow the commands provided, and you'll be ready to go.

-Execute the following commands in your terminal line by line.
+Execute the following commands in your terminal, one line at a time.

 ## Step 1: Install NVIDIA CUDA Drivers